 If you dig deep enough, you’ll even find mention of canalphones, which are in-ear monitors/earbuds that go further down the ear canal.
 Here at Earbudszone, we don’t subscribe to this nomenclature for two simple reasons: it’s inconsistent and irrelevant.

-Not only do the various articles cataloging these distinctions disagree on some of the definitions, but more importantly, manufacturers don’t use them!
+Not only do the various articles cataloging these distinctions disagree on some of the definitions but, more importantly, manufacturers simply don’t use them.
 They use the term earbuds to mean all these things (or in-ear headphones, in some cases).
-So it would be foolish for us to expect this arbitrary knowledge in our readers.
+So it would be foolish for us to expect this arbitrary knowledge from our readers.

 If you saw an ad on YouTube for Raycon earbuds, how are you supposed to know that these are supposed to be IEMs?
 For that matter, we’ve never heard the term true-wireless IEMs being used.
 It’s always true-wireless earbuds, but according to these definitions, we’d only have true-wireless IEMs.

 This is why, in this article and all other articles on this website, we use the term earbuds to avoid any confusion.
-And should a device being reviewed happen to rest on the other ear or go further down the ear canal (which rarely happens) that’s something that will be addressed in the review.
+Should a device being reviewed happen to rest on the other ear or go further down the ear canal (which rarely happens), that’s something that will be addressed in the review.

-Now with that out of the way, let’s take a look at what kind of earbud tips there are.
+Now that we got that out of the way, let’s take a look at what kind of earbud tips there are.

 Ear Tip Materials